Shattuck, Oklahoma: History

 Shattuck is located in what was once the Cherokee Outlet.
 The Southern Kansas Railway built a railroad through the area in 1887, and there was a railroad water station called "Norice" on the site that later became Shattuck.
 Non-Indian settlers first arrived in the Land Run of 1893.
 Around the railroad station, new businesses opened to support the farmers, including a blacksmith shop, a store, a school, and a post office.
 The post office, which was incorporated in November 1893, was named Shattuck after a Santa Fe Railroad director.
 The town site was plotted 1901, and the town was incorporated in 1906.

 On May 25, 2021, an earthquake magnitude 4.1 on the Richter Scale occurred a few miles west of Shattuck, despite it not being an area known for earthquakes.

 Geography

 Shattuck is located west of the center of Ellis County.
 U.S. Route 283 passes through the center of town, leading north 30 mi to Laverne and south 15 mi to Arnett, the Ellis county seat.
 Oklahoma State Highway 15 passes through the southeast part of Shattuck, leading northeast 30 mi to Woodward.
 The Texas border is 7 mi west of Shattuck.

+The nearest airfield, Gage Airport, is less than 9 miles east-northeast of town.

 According to the United States Census Bureau, the town has a total area of 5.8 km2, all land.